 Masterful Irish horseman Aidan O'Brien broke the Internationals' drought in 2014, preparing four year-old stallion Adelaide to a stunning last-to-first victory with Ryan Moore on board.
 Adelaide was invited by Moonee Valley Racing Club therefore expenses for the horse and connections were met by the Club.

 The 2016 W.S.
-Cox Plate was recognized as the equal-highest rated turf horse race in the world at the 2016 Longines World's Best Horse Race Awards .
-Last year's edition of the race was also rated the second-equal highest thoroughbred race in the world, which is the highest rating of any horse race ever recorded in Australia.
-Could the 2017 Ladbrokes Cox Plate reach that coveted number one spot?
+Cox Plate was recognized as the equal-highest rated turf horse race in the world at the 2016 Longines World's Best Horse Race Awards.
+The 2016 race was also rated the second-equal highest thoroughbred race in the world, which is the highest rating of any horse race ever recorded in Australia.

 ||3YO (NH) Filly